Which statement best describes the difference between a physical ... | Study Prep in Pearson+

 1

-Step 1: Understand the definitions of physical and chemical changes.
-A physical change affects the form or appearance of a substance but does not alter its chemical identity.
+Understand the definitions of physical and chemical changes: A physical change affects the form or appearance of a substance but does not alter its chemical identity, while a chemical change results in the formation of one or more new substances with different chemical properties.

-Step 2: Recognize that a chemical change involves a transformation that produces one or more new substances with different chemical properties and compositions.
+Recognize that physical changes include changes in state (such as melting, freezing, or boiling) or shape, where the molecular structure remains the same.

-Step 3: Identify that physical changes include changes in state (such as melting, freezing, or boiling) or shape, where the molecules remain the same.
+Know that chemical changes involve breaking and forming chemical bonds, leading to new substances (e.g., rusting, combustion, or digestion).

-Step 4: Note that chemical changes involve breaking and forming chemical bonds, leading to new substances, which is not the case in physical changes.
+Evaluate the given statements by comparing them to these definitions: For example, the statement that a physical change involves breaking chemical bonds is incorrect because bond breaking is characteristic of chemical changes.

-Step 5: Use these distinctions to evaluate the given statements and select the one that correctly contrasts physical and chemical changes based on changes in composition and substance formation.
+Conclude that the correct description is the one stating that a physical change alters appearance or state without changing chemical composition, whereas a chemical change produces new substances with different chemical properties.

 Watch next